 Introducing The Barking Good

-Barking Good is a one-of-its-kind artisanal pet-centric store located in Lavender Street, City Hub.
+Barking Good is a one-of-its-kind artisanal pet-centric store located in Lavender Street, CT Hub 2.
 They bake customized healthy treats and cakes for your adorable pooches and felines.

 As I walk into their studio, I see cute adorable paw signs on the door handle and as I enter, on the right-hand side I see a collage of happy pups and cats with their beautiful cakes.
 The baking space is an open area and everything looks paw-dorable!